Skip to main content

 Application Deadlines

-The Oregon Supreme Court, the Oregon Court of Appeals, and the Office of the Appellate Commissioner will have externship opportunities in Summer 2024 and Fall 2024.
-Applications for those terms will be accepted from January 8, 2024, to February 8, 2024.
+The Oregon Supreme Court, the Oregon Court of Appeals, and the Office of the Appellate Commissioner will have externship opportunities in Spring 2025.
+Applications for this will be accepted from October 7, 2024 to November 7, 2024.
 To apply, submit an application through the CORA website administered by the National Center for State Courts:

 https://www.ncsc.org/consulting-and-research/areas-of-expertise/racial-justice/resources/workforce/cora